akarsai/akarsai.github.io/index.md

 ## cv
 - **may 2022 - today:** phd candidate in mathematics
 - **october 2016 - february 2022:** bachelors & masters in mathematics
-    - master thesis: `structure-preserving control of port-hamiltonian systems`
+    - master thesis: `structure-preserving control of port-hamiltonian systems`. supervised by t. breiten.
-    - bachelor thesis: `computation of the distance to instability for large systems`
+    - bachelor thesis: `computation of the distance to instability for large systems`. supervised by v. mehrmann.